-26% of streams failing to be delivered in UHD below this speed in 2022;6 while the Rural Services Network argues that the current Universal Service Obligation, at 10 Mbps, is out-of-date and "should be upgraded to superfast broadband downloads speeds of 25 to 30 Mbps minimum."7 This is also reflected in consumer guidance for broadband speeds required to stream video content, with each device in the home requiring accessible bandwidth of 5-8 Mbps for High-definition (HD) and at least 25 Mbps for Ultra High-Definition (UHD).8
+Similarly, Ofcom's 2023 Home Broadband Performance report shows that connections slower than 36 Mbps cannot reliably deliver UHD Netflix streams (and in some cases struggle with HD streams), with 26% of streams failing to be delivered in UHD below this speed in 2022;6 whilst the Rural Services Network argues that the current Universal Service Obligation, at 10 Mbps, is out-of-date and "should be upgraded to superfast broadband downloads speeds of 25 to 30 Mbps minimum."7 This is also reflected in consumer guidance for broadband speeds required to stream video content, with each device in the home requiring accessible bandwidth of 5-8 Mbps for High-definition (HD) and at least 25 Mbps for Ultra High-Definition (UHD).8

 Importantly, consumers will typically have multiple competing demands on their home broadband at any one time.
 This means that broadband packages with higher speeds are likely to be needed to ensure a reliable video streaming connection as the final speed available to users for streaming TV may be considerably lower than the headline speed of the broadband subscription service.
-A stylized example of how several factors dampen the headline speed is set out in the chart below:
+A stylised example of how several factors dampen the headline speed is set out in the Figure 1 below:

-Figure 1: Example - Factors impacting advertised broadband speed
+Figure 1 Example - Factors impacting advertised broadband speed here.6Click here.here.7Click here.